- Municipal Court

-- Contact the Marshals Office: Call the Westlake Marshals Office at (817) 490-5716 to discuss your options for your warrant warrants and avoid arrest.
+- Contact the court office: Call the Westlake Office at (817) 430-0861 to discuss your options for your warrant warrants and avoid arrest.
 Be prepared to furnish all requested identifying information about yourself and the circumstances of the case.
-The Marshal is able to provide valuable help in clearing your warrants.
 If the telephone is not personally answered when you call, leave a message along with your contact information.

 - Payment of Fines in Full: You may remit the full amount and pay your fines prior to arrest.
 We accept cash, certified checks, money orders, and credit/debit cards (except for American express) for warrant payments.
 One of the quickest and most convenient payment methods is our online payment system.